Using PSQL Control Center

 The Export Table Schema dialog offers the following options to export table metadata:

-Export a CREATE TABLE statement without IN DICTIONARY.
+•Export a CREATE TABLE statement without IN DICTIONARY.
 This is the default.

-Add an IN DICTIONARY clause in the CREATE TABLE statement.
+•Add an IN DICTIONARY clause in the CREATE TABLE statement.

-Select encoding for the script file from a list of options described under File Encoding Preferences.
+File Encoding Preferences.
 The dialog provides an option to open the default encoding preference and change it.

 The following example shows the use of the IN DICTIONARY clause.